isomerpages/moe-esp/_eco-stewardship-programme/How is the ESP implemented? ​.md

 description: ""
 ---
 <h4>The 4Cs Framework</h4>
-<p>The ESP's strength lies in its holistic whole school approach towards
+<p>The ESP's strength lies in its holistic whole-school approach towards
 environmental sustainability through the <strong>4Cs Framework: Curriculum, Campus, Culture, and Community.</strong>&nbsp;
 This comprehensive and integrated approach enables students to connect classroom learning with their lived experiences, leveraging hands-on and